RedaPengam/Windows-Scripts/README.md

 Ease your Windows life with some usefull batch scripts such as a bulk file renamer.

 ### General information
-- Working on Windows 10 (probably 11 too)
+- Tested and working on Windows 10
-- Open README files for each script use instructions
+- Use instructions for each script detailed in README files

-### Available scripts
+### Currently available scripts
-- AddPrefix.bat
-- RemovePrefix.bat
+- Bulk file renamer (2 scripts)